 2> release the radio bearer(s) using the secondary key and the SCG logical channel(s) that were part of the UE configuration before this LTM cell switch procedure but not part of the LTM candidate configuration either indicated by lower layers or for the selected cell in accordance with 5.3.5.18.8 or 5.3.7.3, or the LTM reference configuration (in case the LTM candidate configuration does not include ltm-ConfigComplete);

-1> if ltm-ExecutionCondition is configured within the LTM-Candidate IE for the selected LTM candidate configuration:

-2> if the field l3-Conditions is included within ltm-ExecutionCondition:
+1> if VarLTM-ExecutionConditionList is present and is not empty:

-3> perform the LTM cell switch conditions evaluation based on L3 measurements as specified in 5.3.5.18.8 according to the received ltm-ExecutionCondition once this procedure is completed;
+2> perform LTM cell switch execution conditions modification as specified in 5.3.5.18.1a.

-2> else if the field l1-Conditions is included within ltm-ExecutionCondition:

-3> request lower layers to initiate the LTM cell switch conditions evaluation based on L1 measurements according to the received field ltm-ExecutionCondition once this procedure is completed.

 NOTE 2: When ltm-ConfigComplete is not included for an LTM candidate configuration, before an LTM cell switch is triggered a UE implementation may generate and store an RRCReconfiguration message by applying the received LTM candidate configuration on top of the LTM reference configuration, and the stored RRCReconfiguration message is applied when the LTM cell switch is triggered.
 It is up to the UE to ensure that the RRC reconfiguration applied at the time of LTM cell switch is in accordance with the latest LTM reference configuration and LTM candidate configuration.

 END OF CHANGES